nadieh/Collaborative_segmentation/readme.md

 ### Data
 [Camelyon](https://camelyon17.grand-challenge.org/)
-In our study, we employed the Camelyon dataset, focusing on Whole Slide Images (WSIs) to perform pixel-level segmentation.
+Our study employed the Camelyon dataset, focusing on Whole Slide Images (WSIs) to perform pixel-level segmentation.
 **Training Data:** Our model was trained on Camelyon 16, specifically using data obtained from Radboud University Medical Center.
 **Uncertainty Measurement:** To evaluate the model's uncertainty, the model was tested on Camyelyon 17 including five centers
 ### Results